When I was a kid, they built a bridge in my back yard.

 Most of the pictures on this page were taken by my father or mother and were preserved in slide form.
 So, they were hard to see until I rescued this handy-dandy Argus Electro-Matic slide viewer from the scrap heap.
-I won’t have a cell phone and I have no need for blackberries, whatever they are, PDAs or IPods, but I do have the Electro-Matic, and my Sony Watchman, a walkie-watchie, did the trick during that recent blackout.
+Till 2005 I didn’t use a cell phone and I had no need for blackberries, PDAs or IPods, but I did have the Electro-Matic, and my Sony Watchman, a walkie-watchie, did the trick during that recent blackout.

 Visit photographer Dave Frieder’s site for terrific views from the top of the VNB and other bridges